 Otter Sports Center and Otter Aquatics Center

-The Otter Sports Center houses a 10,000-square-foot gymnasium available for basketball, volleyball, badminton, indoor soccer, aerobics, dance, sports games and special events.
+The Otter Sports Center houses a 10,000-square-foot gymnasium for basketball, volleyball, badminton, indoor soccer, aerobics, dance, sports games, and special events.
 There are also three racquetball courts, a 2,500-square-foot fitness room with cardiovascular and weight training equipment, and locker/shower/ sauna facilities.
-Vending machines with snacks and beverages are on site.
-Please contact the Otter Sports Center at 831.582.3031 for the latest information.
+In addition, vending machines with snacks and beverages are on site.
+Please get in touch with the Otter Sports Center at 831.582.3031 for the latest information.

-The Otter Aquatics Center is an outdoor heated 25-meter by the 25-yard eight-lane swimming pool that is NCAA short course swimming and diving compliant.
+The Otter Aquatics Center is an outdoor heated 25-meter by 25-yard eight-lane swimming pool that is NCAA short course swimming and diving compliant.
 The pool's depth ranges from 3 1/2 feet to 13 feet deep and includes two diving boards, a 1 meter and a 3 meter.
 Lap swim, open swim, and swim lessons are a few programs offered.
-Please contact the Aquatics Center at 831-582-4552 for more information.
+Please get in touch with the Aquatics Center at 831-582-4552 for more information.

 Special discounted membership rates for University Corporation employees are available.
-For more information regarding class schedules, times and fees, please give them a call or visit https://csumb.edu/recreationalfacilities/otter-sports-center.
+Please call them for more information regarding class schedules, times, and fees or visit https://csumb.edu/recreationalfacilities/otter-sports-center.